aaff-se/designobjekt.se-website/README.md

 # designobjekt.se website

 ## About
 This is the WordPress theme running on [designobjekt.se][1].
-Created as a side project by [AAFF][2] and [1910][3] - the site works as a one page link repository, with automatic item positioning depending on image ratio.
+Created as a side project by [AAFF][2] and [1910][3] - the site works as a one page link repository with automatic content loading, and automatic content positioning depending on image ratio.
 Apart from the regular WordPress extensions, there is a lot going on in the JS in regards to transitions and image resizing.
 Just dive in and take a look.

 Everything is bundled with grunt, even the theme php files, in order to keep the src and dist folders separate.